fiskaly/coding-challenges/signing-service-challenge/README.md

 - Go project containing setup
 - Basic API structure and functionality
-- Encoding / decoding of different key types (ECC, RSA)
+- Encoding / decoding of different key types (only needed when you want to serialize keys to a persistent storage)
 - Key generation (ECC, RSA)
+- Library to generate UUIDs included in `go.mod`

 You can use these things as a foundation, but you're also free to modify them as you see fit.